tombuildsstuff/puppet-windows_autologin/README.md

 Testing
 -------
-This module's been tested on Windows Server 2008 R2 - it *should* work on 2012 as well, but I haven't tested it..
+This module's been tested on Windows Server 2008/2012 R2

 Contributing
 ------------